 - Experiment with different techniques for growing an audience

 - Measure results, analyze trends, and build on your knowledge

 From there, continue to work through the steps we’ve outlined, and let us know how you get on!
 We’re excited to follow your journey in this rewarding and varied career.

+Ready to take the next step?
+Why not try out this free, self-paced digital marketing course?
 For further reading on social media and digital marketing, check out: